 Engineering & Procurement (“E&P”) Agreement shall mean an agreement that authorizes the Transmission Provider to begin engineering and procurement of long lead-time items necessary for the establishment of the interconnection in order to advance the implementation of the Interconnection Request.

 Environmental Law shall mean Applicable Laws or Regulations relating to pollution or protection of the environment or natural resources.

+Existing Generating Facility shall mean a Generating Facility that is either in service or under construction with an unsuspended interconnection agreement.

 Federal Power Act shall mean the Federal Power Act, as amended, 16 U.S.C. §§ 791a et seq.